iov42/core-sdk-dotnet/Readme.md

 var identity = identityBuilder.Create();
 ```

 This creates a new identity with a randomly created id and a new key pair.
+Note - this has not been saved to the platform yet (that's the next step).

 You can also use an existing identity by passing the id and the keypair to use.

 ### Creating the connection

 To interact with the platform you need to create a client.
 To do this, call the ClientBuilder and pass the url for the endpoint and the identity you just created.
-If it is a new identity that needs to be created on the platform then you can use:
+If it is a new identity that has not been saved to the platform before then you use:

 ``` csharp
 var client = await ClientBuilder.CreateWithNewIdentity("a url here", identity);
 ```

-If you plan to use an existing entry then you can use:
+If you plan to use an entry that has been previously saved then you can use:

 ``` csharp
 var client = await ClientBuilder.CreateWithExistingIdentity("a url here", identity);